Souss-Massa National Park

 The Souss-Massa National Park (Parc National de Souss-Massa) is a 33,800 hectare national park on the Atlantic coast of Morocco which was created in 1991.
-It lies between Agadir to the north and Sidi Ifni to the south and its centre is at 9°40'W 30°5'N. The estuary of the Oued Souss is the northern limit of the park, and that of the Oued Massa is near the southern end.
+It lies between Agadir to the north and Sidi Ifni to the south.
+The estuary of the Oued Souss is the northern limit of the park, the Oued Massa is near the center, and at the southern end is the town of Aglou.
 30,000 ha of land near Aglou, south of the park, is also included in the site because it is sometimes used as a feeding area by the northern bald ibis.
 The habitat is grazed steppe with dunes, beaches and wetlands.
 The soil is mainly sandy with some rockier areas.

 Fauna

 The park's main conservation importance is that it holds three of the four Moroccan colonies of the northern bald ibis (Geronticus eremita).
 Together with the fourth site at nearby Tamri, it holds 95% of the world's truly wild breeding birds of this endangered species.
 The ibis colonies and roost-sites are located on coastal cliffs within the National Park, and the coastal steppes and fields are used as feeding areas.
 The park has a nature trail at Oued Souss and a visitor centre at Oued Massa.